Showing posts with label Miscellaneous. Show all posts

 Really?

 One of the things we have all heard time and time again, both now and even back in the day, is that the Atari ST cannot scroll.
-But I’ve never really understood where that came from.
+I’ve never really understood where that came from.
 Because when I unwrapped my ST on Christmas morning back in 1988, I was straight into games like Xenon, Beyond the Ice Palace, Black Lamp, Return to Genesis, Thundercats, Wizball, and Zynaps.
 All of them scrolled - and they scrolled well.
-That was just the start as the months passed, I got to play R-Type, Robocop, Baal, Pac-Land, Ghouls 'n Ghosts, Custodian, The New Zealand Story, Jug, Blood Money, StarRay.
+That was just the start, as the months passed, I got to play R-Type, Robocop, Baal, Pac-Land, Ghouls 'n Ghosts, Custodian, The New Zealand Story, Jug, Blood Money, StarRay.
 And that list goes on (and on, and on...).

-Sure, there were some proper stinkers - lazy ports that got the quick ‘n’ dirty Amiga-to-ST treatment, with zero care and even less optimisation.
+Sure, there were some stinkers - lazy ports that got the quick ‘n’ dirty Amiga-to-ST treatment, with zero care and even less optimisation.
 Especially in the 1990s, and when that happened, some developers shrugged and blamed the hardware.
 “The ST can’t scroll,” they’d say.
 More likely: the programmer didn’t have the time or the talent to do the job properly (ouch!).
 I'm still waiting for someone to Blitterise Cannon Fodder!

 However, it's deeper than a handful of poorly converted games.
 So, where did this myth come from?
 Well, the standard ST was never going to churn out loads of games running at 50fps because it doesn’t have hardware scrolling, after all.
 But does that automatically mean anything running slower is rubbish?
 Not at all, but somehow, that excuse stuck - and even now, decades later, people still repeat it like it’s a fact.